kchang2/pi0-analysis/README.md

 ####I want to print out all the pictures and graphs.
 How do I do that?

 Currently, this version does not allow it, so just wait patiently until I make a new version with this feature.
 If you need it urgently, I suggest you go into the stackNfit.py file and manually load the command.
+Or, another probably smart thing to do is load up the .root file and then select the ones or print the ones you want straight from terminal.
+Saves you're computer from heating up from printing so many images.

 ####Hey, where's the Eta and Phi?
 It's great that you iX and iY as well as iEta and iPhi, but I want to do some fits by region and analyze effects on each.